animaux

 • Good hygiene for your dog (regular baths)

-• A quick preventive shower and brushing before swimming
+• A quick preventative shower and brushing before swimming

 • Use disposable pre-filters for the skimmer.
-This will prevent the filter from getting clogged.
+This will prevent clogging of the filter.

 • Pay extra attention to the treatment of your pool